robin0800/manjaro-tools/README.md

 but it can be configured in the manjaro-tools.conf.

-mkset is a little helper tool to easily create buildsets.
+buildset is a little helper tool to easily create buildsets.
 It is run inside the abs/pkgbuilds or iso profiles directory.

 ####Arguments

 ~~~
-$ mkset -h
+$ buildset -h
-Usage: mkset [options]
+Usage: buildset [options]
     -c <name>   Create set
     -r <name>   Remove set
     -s <name>   Show set